 Managers can help.
 Both design and development teams need to understand that manager is a major link connecting them to the client.
 Managers know the product team as well as the customers, the reason why they can organize the work in the best way.

 Respect.
 It may sound too obvious still many of us underestimate someone else’s job putting our job as the biggest.
-We need to keep in mind that all the parts of the work are vital and proper combination of them gives the desired outcome.
+We need to keep in mind that all the parts of the work are vital and the proper combination of them gives the desired outcome.

 Use the technology to your advance.
 Modern technology makes our life easier in many aspects and teamwork is not an exception.
 To make collaboration and communication more productive, team members can use cloud-based platforms such as Slack to communicate faster.
 Moreover, using tools like Sketch and Zeplin can significantly improve designer-developer relationships because they make the process of assets exchange much easier and faster.

 Learn the trends.
-If you’re designer, it doesn’t mean you need to follow only the design news.
+If you’re a designer, it doesn’t mean you need to follow only the design news.
 Read about the web and programming trends and you will find more topics to discuss with the programmers, or even you’ll together come up with the new idea.
 The same refers to developers.

 Informal communication.
 If you want to know the colleague, you need to communicate not only in the office but also somewhere outside.
 When you learn the personalities, you may be able to collaborate at work more effectively.
-Besides, friendly atmosphere reduces stress and improves the productivity of the whole team.
+Besides, a friendly atmosphere reduces stress and improves the productivity of the whole team.

 Today the summing will be short: working together people can move mountains.
 So, the effective teamwork leads straight to the success.
 Stay tuned!